 The buyer’s “helpers” deposit 10% of the purchase price in a Barclays Helpful Start account – where it stays for three years.
 After three years the helper gets their savings back, with interest, assuming certain conditions have been met.

-The selling point is that the rate for the Family Springboard Mortgage is significantly cheaper than a mainstream mortgage that you could get with a deposit of just 5%.
+The selling point is that the rate for the Family Springboard Mortgage is significantly cheaper than a mainstream mortgage.
+The rate sits at 3% for 100% loan-to-value mortgages but this drops to 2.49% for those who can stump up a 5% deposit.

 Be the first to comment